Smooth Points on Semi-algebraic Sets: Preliminaries

-An algebraic set $V\subset \C^n$ is {\em equidimensional} of dimension $d$ if all irreducible components of $V$ has dimension $d$.
-The following defines the real dimension of semi-algebraic sets from \cite[\S 5.3]{BasuPollackRoyBook}:
+An algebraic set $V\subset \C^n$ is {\em equidimensional} of dimension $d$ if every irreducible component of~$V$ has dimension $d$.
+The following defines the (local) real dimension of semi-algebraic sets from \cite[\S 5.3]{BasuPollackRoyBook}.

-\begin{definition}Let $S\subset \R^n$ be a semi-algebraic set.
-Its real dimension $\dim_\R S$ is the largest $k$ such that there exists an injective semi-algebraic map from $(0,1)^k$ to $S$.
+\begin{definition} For a semi-algebraic set $S\subset \R^n$, its {\em real dimension} $\dim_\R S$ is the largest $k$ such that there exists an injective semi-algebraic map from $(0,1)^k$ to $S$.
 Here, a map $\varphi:(0,1)^k\rightarrow S$ is semi-algebraic if the graph of $\varphi$ in $\R^{n+k}$ is semi-algebraic.
 By convention, the dimension (real or complex) of the empty set is $-1$. \end{definition}

+\begin{definition} Consider a point $\bz \in S \subset \R^n$, where $S$ is a semi-algebraic set.
+The {\em local real dimension} of $S$ at $\bz$ is the maximal real dimension of the closure of every connected component~$C_j$ of $S$ such that $\bz \in \overline{C_j}$. \end{definition}

-The main ingredient in our results is the following theorem that was proved in \cite[Theorem 12.6.1]{Marshall2008}:
+The main ingredient in our results is the following theorem that was proven in \cite[Theorem 12.6.1]{Marshall2008}.